ayogideonayogideon/wireframing/README.md

 Example:
 During sprint planning, a product team reviews wireframes of upcoming features to define tasks, estimate effort, and adjust priorities based on visual requirements.

+Real-World Scenario: Identifying Usability Issues Through Wireframing

+Scenario: Designing a School Management Portal

+A software team was tasked with developing a school management portal to allow administrators, teachers, parents, and students to interact within one system.
+During the wireframing phase using Figma, the team designed dashboard layouts for each user role.

+Usability Issue Identified

+The initial wireframe placed all user functionalities—attendance, grading, announcements, and messaging—on a single dashboard screen with small icons and minimal grouping.
+During a design review session, both developers and school staff found it overwhelming and confusing, especially for non-technical users like parents and teachers.

+Key Issues:

+Too many features on one screen without clear categorization

+Icons used without accompanying labels caused misunderstanding

+Important functions like “Submit Grades” were hard to locate

+Resolution

+The team revisited the wireframes and:

+Introduced tab-based navigation to group related features (e.g., "Academics," "Communication," "Profile")

+Added text labels to all icons for clarity

+Prioritized and visually emphasized critical actions with buttons and card layouts

+Created role-specific dashboards to reduce clutter

+Impact on the Final Product

+These changes:

+Improved usability for all user groups

+Reduced support queries after launch

+Increased user adoption and satisfaction

+Allowed developers to code more efficiently based on clearer, revised UI structure

+---

+Conclusion: The Role of Wireframing in User-Friendly Design

+This scenario highlights how wireframing uncovers design flaws before they reach the costly development stage.
+By identifying usability issues early, teams can iterate rapidly, involve stakeholders meaningfully, and create solutions that are intuitive and goal-oriented.

+Wireframing ensures that every design decision aligns with user needs—making the final product not only functional, but truly user-friendly.